 In AI, data labeling projects involves several steps necessary to ensure accurate, high-quality data labeling, such as transcribing, tagging or processing objects within various types of unstructured data (text, image, audio, video), to enable algorithms to interpret the labeled data and train themselves to solve analyses or interpret information without human intervention.

-Data annotation or data annotation is a process that requires both precision and a thorough understanding of the data context.
-Whether in image recognition, natural language natural language processing or predictive analysis, the quality of a data annotation has a direct impact on model performance.
+Data annotation or πŸ”— data annotation is a process that requires both precision and a thorough understanding of the context of the data.
+Whether it's image recognition, πŸ”— natural language processing or predictive analysis, the quality of a data annotation directly influences model performance.

 In other words, the relevance and accuracy of a data annotation process largely determines the ability of algorithms to learn and generalize from data!
 In this article, we explain how the process of preparing data for Machine Learning models works!